Student Spotlight: Maggie Guzman

 “I was having trouble financing my studies because I was not eligible for financial aid.
 I was paying for classes out of pocket and wasn’t even thinking about a degree.
 If you ever paid out of pocket, it quickly adds up and limits you to which classes you should focus on taking,” she said.

 “When I was introduced to the scholarships, I didn’t think I would actually get anything.
 I have applied for scholarships outside of COD but wasn’t eligible for a majority of them or simply wasn’t awarded one.
 I thought it couldn’t hurt if I tried, and the process was easier than I expected – it felt odd, almost too easy.
 Then the day came when I got my emails about the awards I didn’t win and I was OK.
 Then came one saying I was awarded the Returning Adult and I was excited just with that one.
 I actually didn’t expect to win the Christopher Drop Welding Scholarship, so I was completely floored when I did.

 “Here I was debating which class I should take or if I should even take a class the following semester.
 In under a week, I had enough to take four classes with books for the whole semester and have some left over for the semester after.
 It was the sign I was asking for that validated my decision to go back to school.”

-Guzman has now moved to Nevada and is currently getting herself set up.
-She has completed two of her Sense certifications and is working with the leader of a local bike club who is in the process of opening a custom and modification bicycle/DYI chop shop.
-She also has created custom yoga/hammock swings.
+Now in Nevada, Guzman completed several of her Sense certifications and worked with the leader of a local bike club who opened a custom and modification bicycle/DYI chop shop.
+She also created custom yoga/hammock swings.